adrisinaga/translator-multilanguage/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Deploy on Vercel

+1. Push your code to GitHub
+2. Create a new project on [Vercel](https://vercel.com/new)
+3. Connect your GitHub repository
+4. Before deploying, add your environment variables:
+   - Go to your project settings in Vercel
+   - Navigate to the "Environment Variables" tab
+   - Add `GROQ_API_KEY` with your API key value
+5. Deploy the project

+Important: Make sure to add your `GROQ_API_KEY` to Vercel's environment variables before deploying!

+## Environment Variables

+The following environment variables are required:

+- `GROQ_API_KEY`: Your Groq API key for translation services

+You can obtain a Groq API key from [Groq's Console](https://console.groq.com/).

+## Features

+- Translation between English and Indonesian
+- Real-time translation using Groq's API
+- Modern, responsive UI
+- Dark mode support
+- Language switching functionality

 ## Learn More

 To learn more about Next.js, take a look at the following resources: